-The Health District serves as an Ohio EPA approved enforcement authority charged with regulating solid waste activities in Lake County.
-Our regulation includes the oversight of the collection, storage, transportation and final disposal of all solid waste, except hazardous waste.
+Lake County General Health District serves as an Ohio Environmental Protection Agency (EPA)-approved enforcement authority charged with regulating solid waste activities in Lake County.
+Our regulation includes the oversight of the collection, storage, transportation, and final disposal of all solid waste, except hazardous waste.
 Further information of the various types of waste and more specific functions of the Health District are detailed below.

 What is solid waste?

-Solid waste consists of the unwanted materials such as household garbage, metal, wood, paper, plastic, yard wastes, scrap tires and other miscellaneous waste generated in a home or business that is not regulated as another specific type of waste.
-Yard wastes are solid wastes consisting of grass clippings, leaves, brush, garden wastes and cuttings from trees and shrubs.
+- Yard Waste: Grass clippings, tree branches, leaves, and brush are all considered yard waste.
 Most landfills are not permitted to accept an entire truck load of yard waste because it takes up valuable disposal space and can be properly composted to produce mulch that can be reused in landscaping and flower beds.

-Scrap tires are another component of solid waste however they are not landfilled at the Lake County Solid Waste Facility.
+- Scrap Tires: Scrap tires are another component of solid waste.
+However, they are not landfilled at the Lake County Solid Waste Facility.
 Residents can bring up to 10 car or truck tires (for a fee) to the landfill where they are stored and hauled to a scrap tire disposal facility.
-Tire retailers, automotive repair operations and facilities generating large amounts of scrap tires must utilize an approved scrap tire transporter and disposal facility.
+Tire retailers, automotive repair operations, and facilities generating large amounts of scrap tires must utilize an approved scrap tire transporter and disposal facility.
 For more information on scrap tires and for a list of scrap tire transporters, visit the following link: Ohio Environmental Protection Agency (EPA) – Scrap Tires.